code-forge-temple/circuit-sketcher-app/README.md

 # circuit-sketcher-app
-An application to draw circuits on a canvas, based on circuit-sketcher-core.
+An application to draw circuits on a canvas.
+It is based on the [code-forge-temple/circuit-sketcher-core](https://github.com/code-forge-temple/circuit-sketcher-core).

 ## Table of Contents